-The 2019 Qualified Allocation Plan (QAP) requires that all projects funded under the Plan meet all federal, state and local accessibility standards, as well as all DCA accessibility requirements.
-Because accessibility requirements may differ depending on the funding sources of a particular project, as well as the type of construction contemplated for a project, identifying the correct standards may require a determination of the most restrictive requirements (see Appendix A. Summary of Accessibility Laws and Standards chart).
+The "2021 Qualified Allocation Plan (QAP)" requires that all projects funded under the Plan meet all federal, state, and local accessibility standards, as well as all DCA accessibility requirements.
+Because accessibility requirements may differ depending on the funding sources of a particular project, as well as the type of construction contemplated for a project, identifying the correct standards may require a determination of the most restrictive requirements (see Appendix A "Summary of Accessibility Laws and Standards" chart).

-Failure to comply with applicable accessibility, adaptive design and construction requirements of these laws may result in loss of Tax Credits and/or the loss of HUD program loan funds.
-The applicant should consult an attorney and/or design professional to ensure that the rehabilitation and/or construction of the multi-family development complies with the accessible and adaptive design and construction requirements of each applicable law.
-The Declaration of Land Use Restrictive Covenants (LURC) for Low-Income Housing Tax Credits for the project will incorporate these accessibility modifications.
+Failure to comply with applicable accessibility, adaptive design and construction requirements of these laws may result in loss of "tax credits" and/or the loss of "HUD program loan funds".
+The Applicant should consult an attorney and/or design professional to ensure that the rehabilitation and/or construction of the multi-family development complies with the accessible and adaptive design and construction requirements of each applicable law.
+These additional accessibility modifications will be incorporated in the Declaration of Land Use Restrictive Covenants (LURC) for Low-Income Housing Tax Credits for the project.

-DCA's acceptance of the Project Plans does not mean that the project complies with Local, State and Federal Accessibility Laws and DCA QAP Accessibility Requirements.
-Each project owner is required to contract with a third party Qualified Accessibility Consultant to make that determination.
+DCA's acceptance of the "project plans" should not be construed as conclusive that the project is in compliance with local, state, and federal accessibility laws; and DCA QAP Accessibility Requirements.
+Each Project Owner is required to contract with a third party "qualified accessibility consultant" to make that determination.

-The following Accessibility Manual provides an overview of the primary accessibility laws and requirements that are applicable to projects funded under the plan, as well as a summary of the QAP Threshold Criteria for accessibility design and construction standards for properties funded with HOME and / or Low Income Housing Tax Credits.
+The following "Accessibility Manual" provides an overview of the primary accessibility laws and requirements that are applicable to projects funded under the Plan, as well as a summary of the QAP Threshold Criteria for accessibility design and construction standards for properties funded with HOME, NHTF, CDBG-DR, TCAP and / or Low Income Housing Tax Credits.